academe/laravel-google-api-auth/README.md

 I hope that sets the context of what this package is trying to achieve.

+## Using This Package

+These are just rough developer usage notes.

+* Install the package and run the database migrations.
+* Set the Google API credentials (check out the config file), making sure the Analytics scope is enabled.
+* Start an authorisation by going to `route('academe_gapi_authorise')`
+* The first time you try it, Google will complain about the redirect URL.
+  Just follow the instructions Google gives to add the redirect URL to the Google web aplication.

 ## TODO

 * Multiple authorisations for a single user, I *think* are not permitted.